-EXERCISE 3-4 Varying Predetermined Overhead Rates
+EXERCISE 3-12 Varying Predetermined Overhead Rates [LO3, LO5]

 Javadi Company makes a composting bin that is subject to wide seasonal variations in demand.
-Unit product costs are computed on a quarterly basis by dividing each quarter's manufacturing costs (materials, labor, and overhead) by the quarter's production in units.
+Unit product costs are computed on a quarterly basis by dividing each quarter's manufacturing costs (materials, labour, and overhead) by the quarter's production in units.
 The company's estimated costs, by quarter, for the coming year are given below: